damianszczepanik/cucumber-sandwich/README.md

 Use the cucumber-sandwich.jar like this:

-    java -jar cucumber-sandwich.jar -f path/to/the/folder/containing/cucumber.json -o /path/to/generate/html/reports/into
+    java -jar cucumber-sandwich.jar -f path/to/the/folder/containing/json/and/classification -o /path/to/folder/to/generate/html/reports/into

 It's probably best to stick that in a .bat or .sh script for easy running.
 Also note there is no checking done to verify if the json files are cucumber ones and it picks up any json files in the input directory.
 So make sure you generate your cucumber.json files in a directory without other json files.
+The same applies to classification files in that the content of those property files are not validated for a list of key/value pairings.

 You can also add an option -n flag to just run once instead of listening for changes:

-     java -jar cucumber-sandwich.jar -n -f path/to/the/folder/containing/json -o path/to/folder/to/generate/reports/into
+     java -jar cucumber-sandwich.jar -n -f path/to/the/folder/containing/json/and/classification -o /path/to/folder/to/generate/html/reports/into

 An example with real paths would be:

-     java -jar cucumber-sandwich.jar -f /home/kings/cucumber/json -o /home/kings/cucumber/reports -n
+     java -jar cucumber-sandwich.jar -f /home/kings/cucumber/output -o /home/kings/cucumber/reports -n